Young army captain remembered as ‘an officer and gentleman’

 Captain Gilbert Muldowney was laid to rest following Requiem Mass in St. Attracta's Church, Ballinameen.
 Pic: Gerard O'Loughlin

-Mr Muldowney had the final words at his own Funeral Mass when a short video was played capturing the time when he attended Menin Gate in Belgium where he quoted a verse For The Fallen – ‘They shall grow not old, as we that are left grow old: Age shall not weary them, nor the years condemn.
-At the going down of the sun and in the morning, We will remember them.’
-Mr Muldowney was later laid to rest in St Attracta’s Cemetery.
+In the audio Mr Muldowney quoted a verse from For The Fallen – ‘They shall grow not old, as we that are left grow old; Age shall not weary them, nor the years condemn; At the going down of the sun and in the morning, We will remember them.’

 *Click on the link below to watch as colleagues carry the coffin from Captain Muldowney's home in Ballinameen to nearby St. Attracta's Church.